user finger

 ~/.efingerd which will be run when anyone fingers you.

 the standard query for finger is simply

-The ~/.plan file displayed at the end of the finger query response allows for some customization.
-You can put literally any text you want there.
-Status updates, summaries, etc. This little file allows us to use finger as a rudimentary social network.
+~/.plan file displayed at the end of the finger query response allows for some customization. you can put literally any text you want there. status updates, summaries, etc. this little file allows us to use finger as a rudimentary social network.

 hope to see you on finger soon!